grannycart/by-sound-alone/content/preview.md

 **...The chase takes them from an underwater cargo depot...**

-_It was typical of an underwater docking bay for cargo --- a long cylindrical tube of curved and welded plate steel.
+_A long cylindrical tube of curved and welded plate steel.
 It stuck a hundred meters out of the side of the seamount and was supported by hazardous and seemingly randomly-placed steel bracing beams that ran from the tube back to the seamount at an angle.
 There were docking slips of a wide variety of sizes placed on all four sides of the tube along the entire length of it, capable of docking all manner of sizes and orientations of cargo subs.
 They numbered between a dozen and two dozen, and maybe half of them had submarines docked at them already, arranged at an array of angles.
 They looked like leeches with their orifices sucking at a giant limb._

 **...To a city built on stilts over the ocean...**